-(e) Each of the Company and Parent shall have received an opinion of its tax counsel, Cooley Godward LLP and Hogan & Hartson L.L.P., respectively, in form and substance reasonably satisfactory to it, and dated as of the Effective Time, to the effect that the Merger will qualify for federal income tax purposes as a reorganization within the meaning of Section 368(a) of the Code; PROVIDED, HOWEVER, that if either tax counsel to Parent (Hogan & Hartson L.L.P.) or tax counsel to the Company (Cooley Godward LLP) does not render such opinion or renders but withdraws such opinion, this condition shall nonetheless be deemed to be satisfied if counsel to the Company (Cooley Godward LLP) renders, and does not withdraw, such opinion to Parent or tax counsel to Parent (Hogan & Hartson L.L.P.) renders, and does not withdraw, such opinion to Parent or tax counsel to Parent (Hogan & Hartson L.L.P.) renders, and does not withdraw, such opinions, Cooley Godward LLP and Hogan & Hartson L.L.P. may rely upon representations of officers of the Company and Parent referred to in Section 7.3(a)(v).
+(e) Each of the Company and Parent shall have received an opinion of its tax counsel, Cooley Godward LLP and Hogan & Hartson L.L.P., respectively, in form and substance reasonably satisfactory to it, and dated as of the Effective Time, to the effect that the Merger will qualify for federal income tax purposes as a reorganization within the meaning of Section 368(a) of the Code; PROVIDED, HOWEVER, that if either tax counsel to Parent (Hogan & Hartson L.L.P.) or tax counsel to the Company (Cooley Godward LLP) does not render such opinion or renders but withdraws such opinion, this condition shall nonetheless be deemed to be satisfied if counsel to the Company (Cooley Godward LLP) renders, and does not withdraw, such opinion to Parent or tax counsel to Parent (Hogan & Hartson L.L.P.) renders, and does not withdraw, such opinion to the Company.
+In rendering such opinions, Cooley Godward LLP and Hogan & Hartson L.L.P. may rely upon representations of officers of the Company and Parent referred to in Section 7.3(a)(v).